GameStop Corp. (GME) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for GameStop Corp.
-(GME) is $10.10, which is -$7.49 below the current market price.
-The public float for GME is 256.96M, and currently, short sellers hold a 22.53% ratio of that floaft.
-The average trading volume of GME on February 24, 2023 was 4.94M shares.
+The average price predicted by analysts for GME is $10.10, which is -$6.45 below the current price.
+The public float for GME is 256.96M and currently, short sellers hold a 22.53% ratio of that float.
+The average trading volume of GME on February 28, 2023 was 4.90M shares.

 Analysts’ Opinion of GME